eliseevmv/Checkout-DotNet-Challenge/readme.md

 a good choice for these requirements, especially in case there is no other requirements for data joining and querying.
 Relational database is also a good choice.

-I have decided to use a relational database (SQL Server) because I have more experience with SQL Server than with NoSQL databases.
+I have decided to use a relational database (SQL Server) because I have more experience with SQL Server than with NoSQL data stores.
 I have also decided to use Dapper to access SQL server database because of simplicity and high performance.

 ## 1.4.
 Status codes